Hedge fund administrator GlobeOp in takeover talks

 LONDON, Jan 6 - GlobeOp Financial Services GO.L is in talks with private equity firms Advent International Corporation and TPG over possible takeover offers, as the hedge fund services firm carries out a strategic review to try and boost its share price.

-The London and New York-based firm, which has $173 billion (112 billion pounds) in client assets under administration and which last month said it was encouraged by net inflows, said the talks have come after it appointed Evercore Partners to advise on a review.
+The London and New York-based firm, which has $173 billion in client assets under administration and which last month said it was encouraged by net inflows, said the talks have come after it appointed Evercore Partners to advise on a review.

 The firm has formed an independent committee to conduct discussions as some directors may take part in an offer.